Pints, Pounds, & Pâté

 Capitol Building, Colonial Williamsburg

-Time continued on without it, and luckily for us, the John D. Rockefeller, Jr., and his wife, Abbey, realized Williamsburg's value, and along with local support, funded the restoration of the town to its former glory - and turned it into a preserved, now-300 acre historic area, complete with hotels and restaurants.
+Time continued on without it, and luckily for us, the John D. Rockefeller, Jr., and his wife, Abbey, saw Williamsburg's value, and along with local support, funded the restoration of the town to its former glory - and turned it into a preserved, now-300 acre historic area, complete with hotels and restaurants.

 Williamsburg was (and is) a real town.
-The houses have been renovated and some fully reconstructed, but by and large, what you are visiting and seeing were peoples' homes and the sites in which actual events took place.
+The houses you'll see have been renovated and some fully reconstructed, but by and large, what you are visiting and seeing were peoples' homes and the sites in which actual events took place.
 It is not an amusement park.

 Strolling in Colonial Williamsburg is one of the best parts of a stay in this area.
 It's particularly nice in the morning and evening, when the day trip crowds ebb, and the weather is a little more manageable.
 Staying close to the historic area is a huge advantage.